jyordav/christmas_lights_control/README.md

 # Christmas lights control

 The project contains instructions on how to setup christmas lights control using the ESP8266.
+The ESP8266 is flashed with an SPIFFS file system where the HTML, CSS and JS files are uploaded.
+Connectivity to the ESP is established via WiFi and after opening the browser and loading the IP of the ESP a connection via websockets is established through which the christmas lights can be controlled.

 # Hardware